oktadev/okta-blog/_source/_posts/2020-10-22-set-up-a-mute-indicator-light-for-zoom-with-hammerspoon.md

 The light that I'm using is called a [blink(1)](https://blink1.thingm.com/) and is [available on Amazon for about ~$30](https://www.amazon.com/ThingM-Blink-USB-RGB-BLINK1MK3/dp/B07Q8944QK/).
 The nice thing about this light is that it doesn't require any special drivers to get working, you just plug it in and start using it.

 **Win a blink(1) USB LED light!** I'm raffling off three blink(1) USB LED lights.
 To enter the raffle follow [@oktadev](https://twitter.com/oktadev) on Twitter and then post a tweet mentioning this blog post.
-On October 15th, I will search for tweets that mention this blog post that were made by people who also follow @oktadev on Twitter.
+On October 31st, I will search for tweets that mention this blog post that were made by people who also follow @oktadev on Twitter.
 Of those people, I will select three people at random and give each one a blink(1) USB LED.

 Now, there are many ways to interface with the blink(1) light, but my programming language of choice is Python, that's what I'm going to use in this post.

-To use the blink(1) light from Python, you'll need to install the blink1 Python SDK.
-I use virtualenv to keep my Python packages tidy, so let's start with that.
+To use the blink(1) light from Python, you'll need to install the [`blink1` Python SDK](https://pypi.org/project/blink1/).
+I use `virtualenv` to keep my Python packages tidy, so let's start with that.

 Start by creating a directory for this project.
 I'm suggesting a directory name in the command below, but you should change it to something that makes sense for you.